top of page

 The background for Ollanta Humala and his wife Nadine's misconduct was also their relationship with the Brazilian construction company Odebrecht.
 The Brazilian company is said to have financed their campaign with three million US dollars.
 The public prosecutor's office investigates money laundering and issued an arrest warrant against Humala and his wife Nadine in 2017.

 The infiltration is even stronger at the local and regional level.
 During Humalas therm of presidency the federal prosecutors investigated against 19 of the 25 regional presidents and 90 percent of all mayors.
 The charges reach from corruption to money laundering, drug trafficking, pimping and murder. some of whom were convicted.
 The rising star among new parties was the "Alliance for Progress".
 Their leader, Cesar Acuña, has become a millionaire within few years, by owning a football club and private universities, -even though his own ex-wife accused him of money laundering.
 At this point he planned to move into the presidential palace.
 But the electoral council convicted him of buying votes and giving false statements when registering as a candidate and excluded him from the election.
 His party, however, continues to control the La Libertad region.The capital of the region is the port city of Trujillo, one of the main drug trafficking hubs in the country.
-"Peru is in danger of becoming a narco-state," warns Antezana.

 Ex-President Alan García (committed suicide in 2019 to avoid being arrested)